nanorus/MaterialNotes/README.md

 # TodoList
-Android sample project with MVP and RxJava architecture.
+Android sample project with MVP, RxJava and EventBus (Otto) architecture.

 In this project I used Material Design principles and guidelines, SQlite database, RecyclerView etc.